Understandable and reusable code

 • Store it in shrub_vol

-• Treat functions like a black box.
+• Treat functions like they are isolated

 • Can’t access a variable that was created in a function